2015 J. Lohr Estates Los Osos Merlot

 Delicious with summer grilled sausages or herb-roasted chicken.

 Traditionally, we harvest our estate-grown Merlot grapes across a range of sugar ripeness.
 The early picks usually capture the classic varietal definition of Merlot, while the fruit harvested later adds depth and intensity to the wine.
-Clone and rootstock combinations, along with variations in soil, add complexity to our Los Osos Merlot, as does the introduction of Italian clones.
-We grow our Merlot grapes in the moderately cool El Pomar district of Paso Robles which is generally acknowledged to be an ideal area for this variety.
+Clone and rootstock combinations, along with variations in soil, add complexity to our Los Osos Merlot, as does the introduction of Italian clones of Merlot.
+We grow our Merlot grapes in the moderately cool El Pomar district of Paso Robles, which is generally acknowledged to be the ideal area for this variety in the Paso Robles AVA.
 Planted on Nacimiento-Los Osos, Arbuckle-San Ysidro, and Arbuckle-Positas complex soils, these well-drained but relatively poor soils limit vine vigor and support wine quality.